vue-pdf-viewer/starter-vpv-ssr-vue-ts/README.md

-# VPV Starter Toolkit in Vue 3 + TypeScript + SSR
+# Vue PDF Viewer Starter Starter Toolkit in Vue 3 + TypeScript + SSR

-Welcome to the Vue PDF Viewer (VPV) starter toolkit!
-This repository provides a comprehensive guide on how to use VPV with Vue 3, SSR mode and TypeScript.
-This repo showcases how VPV can be integrated and rendered as part of a Vue.js (SSR) project.
+Welcome to the Vue PDF Viewer starter toolkit!
+This repository provides a comprehensive guide on how to use Vue PDF Viewer Starter with Vue 3, SSR mode and TypeScript.
+This repo showcases how Vue PDF Viewer Starter can be integrated and rendered as part of a Vue.js (SSR) project.

 ## Table of Contents
 - [Installation](#installation)